 The human female reproductive system includes a vagina, cervix (opening between the vagina and uterus), a uterus with two fallopian tubes on either side, two ovaries as well as breast tissue and external genatalia.
 The reproductive organs are controlled by the reproductive hormones which are secreted by the pituitary gland in response to hormones released by the hypothalamus in the brain.

-The male reproductive system includes the testes (where sperm are produced), vas deferens (tube that sperm travel to exit the body), cowper’s gland, the seminal vesicles, prostate, and external genitalia (penis and testicles which house the testes).
-Sperm precursor cells inside the testes are constant cycling through sperm production in the adult male.
+The male reproductive system includes the testes (where sperm are produced), vas deferens (the tube that sperm travel to exit the body), Cowper's gland, the seminal vesicles, prostate, and external genitalia (penis and testicles which house the testes).
+Sperm precursor cells inside the testes are constantly cycling through sperm production in the adult male.
 It takes about 3 months from the time a precursor cell begins its development to the time that it is ready to be ejaculated as a mature sperm.